Esmée Halliday: From The Himalaya to Tresco

 In March 2020, I found myself at the foothills of the Himalayas, admittedly not really knowing what to expect.
 I cannot be more grateful for taking that trip.

-To see the yogic practices intertwine themselves so effortlessly within my dance and movement is a beautiful synchronicity.
+To see the yogic practices intertwine themselves so effortlessly within my dance & movement is a beautiful synchronicity.
 It has brought me full circle to why I started dancing in the first place.

-I am thankful for this continuous journey I’m on and feel so passionate to teach and share these practices with anyone who is seeking answers.
+I am thankful for this continuous journey that I am on & feel passionate to teach & share these practices with anyone who is seeking answers.

 Sattva Yoga is a whole practice, encompassing a range of techniques rooting from the Himalayan Vedantic tradition.
-These techniques are holistic, integrative and deeply transformative.
-Bringing Eastern knowledge from the Vedantic lineage of Yoga to the Western ear, these practices are more than 'yoga' as we know it, they awaken you to the power within.
+These techniques are holistic, integrative & deeply transformative.
+Bringing Eastern knowledge from the Vedantic lineage of Yoga to the Western ear, the practice is more than 'yoga' as we know it.

 Unifying my dance & yoga experience, I create unique ‘flow’ classes - a complimentary blend of movement & mindfulness.
 These flows combine an integrated mix of Hatha vinyasa, Pranayama, Meditation & Kundalini Kriya - a full expression of the Yogic teachings - a practice that cultivates a shift within the inner dialogue, allowing you to access your fullest potential.

 Within my flows, the predominant base of movement is Hatha yoga.